bitnami-labs/sealed-secrets/README.md

 asymmetrically encrypted `Secret`.

 The controller maintains a set of private/public key pairs as kubernetes secrets.
-Keys are labelled with `sealedsecrets.bitnami.com/sealed-secrets-key` and identified in the label as either `active` or `compromised`.
+Keys are labeled with `sealedsecrets.bitnami.com/sealed-secrets-key` and identified in the label as either `active` or `compromised`.
 On startup, The sealed secrets controller will...

-1. Search for these keys and add them to its local store if they are labelled as active.
+1. Search for these keys and add them to its local store if they are labeled as active.
 2. Create a new key
 3. Start the key rotation cycle